oracle/odpi/doc/src/public_structs/dpiConnCreateParams.rst

 .. member:: dpiAuthMode dpiConnCreateParams.authMode

     Specifies the mode used for authorizing connections.
-It is expected to be one or more of the values from the enumeration :ref:`dpiAuthMode`, OR'ed together.
+It is expected to be one or more of the values from the enumeration :ref:`dpiAuthMode<dpiAuthMode>`, OR'ed together.
 The default value is DPI_MODE_AUTH_DEFAULT.

 .. member:: const char \* dpiConnCreateParams.connectionClass